 The calculator below can assist with the following:

-- It finds final Lagrange polynomial formula for a given data set.
+- It finds the final Lagrange polynomial formula for a given data set.

 - It interpolates the unknown function by computing the value of the Lagrange polynomial at the given x values (points of interpolation)